roysubs/new_linux/README.md

 new_linux Bootstrap Project
 =========================

+---

+▶ Purpose: A reusable, modular bootstrap layer for any Linux syste running bash

+---

-• This new_linux repo can rapidly bootstrap any Linux system:
+The `new_linux` repo can rapidly bootstrap any Linux system:

-  • Run source ./update-bashrc-vimrc-paths.sh in the root of new_linux
+  • Run `source ./update-bashrc-vimrc-paths.sh` in the root of `new_linux`

-  • Essential .bashrc / .vimrc, .inputrc configuration (all idempotent and non-invasive)
+  • Essential `.bashrc`, `.vimrc`, and`.inputrc` configuration (all idempotent and non-invasive)

   • Menu guided new system setup to get up and running fast